PageDragonDev/wellness/src/buy/index.md

 Order your Mighty Maca with 100% confidence, direct from Dr. Cabeca.
 Your safe, secure and confidential order is 100% guaranteed.
 If after 30 days of consecutive use you are not completely satisified, we will happily refund 100% of your costs, including shipping.

-If you prefer to purchase your Mighty Maca from <a href="https://www.amazon.com/s?marketplaceID=ATVPDKIKX0DER&me=A2VMPI40JZG5S6&merchant=A2VMPI40JZG5S6&redirect=true">AMAZON.com</a>, please click here.
+If you prefer to purchase your Mighty Maca from <a class="amazon-link" href="https://www.amazon.com/s?marketplaceID=ATVPDKIKX0DER&me=A2VMPI40JZG5S6&merchant=A2VMPI40JZG5S6&redirect=true">AMAZON.com</a>, please click here.

-Still have questions?
-Please click here.

 #### MIGHTY MACA PLUS IS BACK IN STOCK!